 The PSEC Secretariat’s responsibilities in labour relations activities include administering and managing the development and implementation of strategic labour relations policies and practices in the B.C. public sector.
 This involves directing employers to create compensation plans for both excluded and executive employees (which may include salary, holdback, benefits, perquisites and pension).
-PSEC Secretariat also facilitates the mandate and represents employers in non-union compensation.
+The PSEC Secretariat also facilitates the mandate and represents employers in non-union compensation.

 The PSEC Secretariat works with employers’ associations in bargaining and compensation matters.
 The employers’ associations are generally the accredited bargaining agents for public sector employers in B.C. and also foster consultation between the employees and the employees’ representatives in each sector.
-They assist PSEC Secretariat in carrying out any objectives and strategic direction from the government.
+They assist the PSEC Secretariat in carrying out any objectives and strategic direction from the government.

 The employers’ associations coordinate the following for their sector: